sophiarangelova/sensing-a-vibe/README.md

 Rangelova, S. (2025).
 Sensing a Vibe: Exploring Serendipitous Discovery and Engagement for Casual Users via Digital Exploration of Internet Aesthetics for Digital Cultural Heritage Collections (Master’s thesis, University of Amsterdam).

 License
 This repository is licensed under the MIT License.
-See LICENSE for details.
+See LICENSE.md for details.

 Contact
 For questions, please contact Sofiya Rangelova at [sofiya.rangelova@student.uva.nl].